 *Paid event.
 Advance booking required.

 One thing that you need to know before attending any event is that almost all these events are in Japanese language.
-So maybe sometimes it will be hard to understand, even for Japanese people.
-But some events like Street Kabuki, Nihon Buyo or Sokyoku are fun even without understanding Japanese.
+The traditional language can be hard to understand, even for Japanese people!
+But some events like street kabuki, noh, or kyōgen are fun even without understanding Japanese.

 Did you enjoy this article?